 But then she attended a talk in Manchester by former IOP President Jocelyn Bell Burnell: “It was one of the first science talks that I saw that talked to me on a more personal level,” Barker says.
 “It was really amazing to hear her story about the adversity she’s faced, and how she’s overcome it.”
 Barker highlights the way this talk resonated with her as the start of a long journey to accepting her true self – culminating in applying for a role at Oxford’s Department of Materials, under her new name.
 She has not looked back since.

-In 2018, Bell Burnell won one of the most lucrative prizes in science: the £2.3 million Special Breakthrough Prize in Fundamental Physics.
-She donated the entire prize to the IOP to set up a fund to help people currently under-represented in physics, including students from ethnic minorities and LGBT students, study at PhD level.
+In 2018, Bell Burnell won one of the most lucrative prizes in science: the £2.3m Special Breakthrough Prize in Fundamental Physics.
+She donated the entire prize to the IOP to set up a fund to help people currently under-represented in physics, including students from ethnic minorities and LGBT students, to study at PhD level.

 Her motivation to do this stemmed from her own experiences of being subjected to many prejudices as a female astrophysicist and her belief that the discipline will benefit from increased diversity at the PhD level.
 Echoes of Bell Burnell’s struggles can be heard in stories of the careers of many female scientists over the past 100 years.
 Yet unlike most other disciplines, materials science has a long history of fostering leading female physicists – at least in the subfield of crystallography.